blkluv/gemini-photobooth-portal/docs/PROJECT_STRUCTURE.md

 - `index.html`: React app entry point (can be in a subdirectory for separation).
 - `api/`: All backend PHP endpoints.
 - `photobooth/uploads/`: Uploaded media storage.
+- All images are in `public/images` with descriptive names.
+- No `/app` folder in the root or public.
+- SPA fallback is handled by Vite and server config for proper React routing in dev and production.
 - Clear separation between landing, app, and backend for maintainability and scalability.